nicktehrany/website/website/content/IN4191 Notes/Lecture4.md

 #### Security Games (Chapter 2.2)

 Security games are used to define security for cryptographic components, which contain an adversary and a challenger, and the idea is that the adversary needs to reach a certain objective given data provided by the challenger.
-These are typically represented visually with the adversary in a box and the challenger outside with the date it provides.
+These are typically represented visually with the adversary in a box and the challenger outside with the data it provides.
 The advantage of an adversary $$A$$ is defined as a function bounded by time $$t$$ that the adversary spends to try to solve the problem.
 For RSA and SQRROOT games this is defined as

 $$Adv_v^X(A,t)=Pr[A \text{ wins the game X for }v=log_2N \text{ in time less than }t]$$